What is Emotional Withholding in Relationships?

 3. Start Small

-- Share one positive emotion or thought daily, like, “I really appreciated how you helped with dinner tonight.”
+• Share one positive emotion or thought daily, like, “I really appreciated how you helped with dinner tonight.”

-- Gradually introduce more meaningful discussions as trust grows.
+• Gradually introduce more meaningful discussions as trust grows.

 4. Address the Root Causes

 Withholding is often tied to your partner’s unresolved fears or past experiences.
-These fears and past experiences could have to do with you, but they are more likely related to their past relationships or experiences in their childhood.
+These fears and past experiences might have to do with you, but they are more likely related to their past relationships or experiences in their childhood.
 Reflect on what might be fueling the behavior in your relationship:

-- Personal Triggers: Explore whether stress, past trauma, or conflict avoidance is playing a role.
+• Personal Triggers: Explore whether stress, past trauma, or conflict avoidance is playing a role.
 Whether you are the withholding partner or the receiving partner, you will most always find yourself attracted to the reflective patterns of your past, meaning your unique conflict pattern will attract a “worthy opponent”.

 5. Rebuild Emotional Intimacy